Egbert-Azure/trsextract/README.md

   and described by a single extent that spans lumps; the GAT bits are marked across every spanned lump.
 A 9032-byte `SARGON0/CMD` written this way to a blank disk loads and runs.
+- **Geometry & directory location (1.7).** The writer locates the directory track/side, GAT, HIT, and entry sectors structurally — the same locator `--undelete` uses — and takes sides/spt/gpl/offset from `detect_geometry`.
+  Before any directory write, the DEC→HIT mapping must confirm against at least two live entries, or the writer aborts without touching the disk.
+- **Slot policy (1.7).** Virgin directory slots are preferred over KILLed entries, so a write never destroys a dead entry that `--undelete` could still resurrect; live and system slots (attr 0x10/0x40) are never reused.
+  Dead slots are taken only when no virgin slot remains — as NEWDOS does.

 BASIC sources are tokenised into the exact byte stream NEWDOS BASIC `SAVE` produces (the `0xFF` marker, per-line `[next-ptr][line-no][tokens][00]` records, `00 00` terminator), so `LOAD`/`LIST`/`RUN` behave as if NEWDOS had saved them.

-**Write scope (v1).** Writes append into free space, on a copy — no overwrite, delete, or defragment.
+**Write scope.** Writes append into free space, on a copy — no overwrite, delete, or defragment.
 A file needs a single **contiguous** run of free granules.
 That run may be large: it is described by up to four extent pairs (each extent's granule count is a 5-bit field, max 32 granules), so files that need more than four extents are rejected (those would require FXDE continuation entries).
 Validated at scale on real NEWDOS: a 99 673-byte, 3-extent file (`ALIEN/Z80`) written from the host appears in `DIR` on a real boot.
-Target geometry is **NEWDOS/80 DSDD**; other geometries are read fine but not yet write targets. (`--undelete` is the exception: it is geometry-aware, because it only edits directory metadata in place rather than allocating new space.)
+Since 1.7 the writer is geometry-aware (SS-SD validated end-to-end on esnd-40; DSDD re-validation after the rework is pending — see *Known limitations*).
+`--undelete` shares the same locator and only edits directory metadata in place, so it needs no free space at all.

 ---